Skip to content

 axiosAxiosReact, Vue, Node.js — the most widely used default

-fetchNative fetchBrowser apps with no extra dependencies
+fetchNative fetchBrowser apps or Node 18+ with no extra dependencies

 xiorxiorLightweight Axios-compatible alternative